This post may include affiliate links. Thank you for your support.

 What is marsala wine?

-The wine, with its unmistakable flavor and deep color, is usually used to create rich sauces, such as marsala sauce, or in this case, marsala cream sauce.
+Dry marsala wines are deep in color with an unmistakable nutty, slightly savory flavor.
+And they’re typically used to create rich sauces, such as marsala sauce, or in this case, marsala cream sauce.

 Most major grocery stores carry marsala wine.
 You can usually locate them in the condiment aisle with the vinegars and other cooking wines (sherry, white wine, etc.)

-However, if you are in pinch, Madeira wine contains many identical flavor characteristics as marsala.
-While Madeira won’t taste identical to marsala, it will taste similar.
+However, if you’re in a pinch, Madeira wine contains many identical flavor characteristics as marsala and makes the best substitute.
+Just keep in mind, Madeira isn’t identical to marsala, so the sauce will taste similar, but not exact.

 Cheyanne